DerekSelander/dsdump/docs/index.md

 yay
 ```

-In a `MH_EXECUTE`, any C/Objective-C/Swift functions don't need to be externally available so that information can be removed from the symbol table.
+In a `MH_EXECUTE` type image, any C/Objective-C/Swift functions don't need to be externally available so that information can be removed from the symbol table.
 Why is that?
 A `MH_EXECUTE` type of file should be ran by itself, it shouldn't be loaded into another address space!

-What if we compiled this as a shared library?
+What if this was compiled as a shared library?
 What would happen then?
-Compile ex4.c but add the `-shared` option
+Compile ex4.c, but add the `-shared` option

 ```bash
 lolgrep:/tmp$ clang -shared ex4.c -o ex4.shared
 ```

-Ensure the ex4.shared file is the correct type after compiling
+Ensure the ex4.shared file is the correct `MH_DYLIB` type after compiling:

 ```bash
 lolgrep:/tmp$ file ex4.shared
 ex4.shared: Mach-O 64-bit dynamically linked shared library x86_64
 ```

-Check out the symbols...
+Check out the symbols via `nm`...

 ```bash
 lolgrep:/tmp$ nm ex4.shared